 This assessment can be carried out with Conversion Lift as early as the first week after the launch.
 You purchased traffic today.
 You don’t have sales yet, but you can already estimate the contribution to future sales.

-In OWOX BI, you can connect any standard attribution model to your reporting, configure a data-driven model based on conversion forecasting from OWOX, or a custom model for your rules and your sales funnel.
+In OWOX BI, you can connect any standard attribution model to your reporting.
+Also, our analysts can configure a data-driven model based on conversion forecasting from OWOX, or a custom model for your rules and your sales funnel.

 You can analyze your digital campaigns from different angles, compare the results of calculations on several attribution models, and choose the one that is designed to suit your business goals.

 Sign up for a demo and we’ll show you how OWOX BI attribution works.
 Our expert team will show you real-world examples of how to select the right attribution model for your business and how you can benefit from that.

 Machine learning helps marketers use data to make better decisions, improve campaigns, and understand customers.
 It allows for accurate sales forecasts, targeted ads, and personalized marketing strategies, boosting business performance and customer satisfaction.

 To use machine learning to solve tactical and strategic problems, you need to ensure the completeness of your data.
 You can do this with OWOX BI.
 OWOX combines your data from your website, advertising services, and CRM so you can create a funnel that takes into account the peculiarities and efforts of your business and is aimed at attracting customers and growing sales.

 No switching between platforms.
 Get the reports you need to focus on campaign optimization